 What is the possible time commitment for me each week/month?

-Here are some key dates that we need all Passage Fellows to be available for: June 11th-17th 2017 and June 10-16 2018.
+Here are some key dates that we need all Passage Fellows to be available for: June 10th-16th 2018 and June 9-15 2019.
 Students live in residence for these weeks.

-We will also be hosting a mid-semester retreat on January 20th 2018.
+We will also be hosting a mid-semester retreat in January.

 Ideally students and their mentors will meet every-other week or every two weeks for a time of mentoring/reflection.
 During those meeting times you will also be working together on a service project of your choosing.
 The time commitment will vary for each Fellow depending on the project that you will develop.